angelocarasig/Music-AWS-App/Task 1/readme.md

 This folder contains Task 1 which includes:

+- Creating a table in DynamoDB titled 'login'
+- Populating table with some data
 - Creating a table in DynamoDB titled 'music'
 - Populating the table with data from 'a1.json'